ntshvicky/video_calling_app/README.md

-# This is an example of basic video calling app like google meet using Python, Flask, Socket IO and HTML (jinja2).
+# This is an example of basic video calling app like google meet using Python, Flask, Socket IO and HTML (jinja2). and generate AI summary of transcript

 ## There is 2 kind of project
 1. Peer-2-Peer / One-2-One person meeting.